apache/cordova-docs/www/docs/en/latest/plugin_ref/spec.md

 Attributes | Description
 ---------------- | ------------
-name<br />{% cdv_vartype string %}| *Required* <br/> Allowed values: ios, android, browser, electron <br/> Identifies a platform as supported, associating the element's children with that platform.
+name<br />{% cdv_vartype string %}| *Required* <br/> Allowed values: ios, android, browser, electron <br/> Identifies a platform as supported, associating the element's children with that platform. package<br />{% cdv_vartype string %} {% cdv_platform ios %}| Allowed value: swift<br/>Starting from cordova-ios 8 and greater, support for the Swift Package Manager (SPM) has been implemented.
+To start using SPM with your plugin, a `Package.swift` file will need to be created in the plugin's root directory and add the `package="swift"` attribute to the iOS `platform` element.
+See for more information: [Supporting Swift Package Manager (SPM)](../guide/platforms/ios/plugin.html#supporting-swift-package-manager-spm).

 Example:
 ```xml